By Sarah Lewis

 "For example, if they were not previously the main policyholder on their car insurance, but are now the only driver, they’ll need to let their insurer know."

-You might need to re-assess if you need life insurance, critical illness cover or income protection.
+You might need to re-assess if you need life insurance, critical illness cover or Income Protection Insurance.
 "Different people have different needs and it usually comes down to if you have any dependents, like children, who rely on your income." he says.

 Newly divorced people sometimes worry they will pay more for insurance, but Stuart assures me that this is not the case.
 "Although a change of circumstance may change the price of insurance, Aviva will not charge a customer more simply because they have changed marital status," he explains.